 Barnsbury Road has now become Penton Street and if you continue to the next corner you will find yourself in front of the Church of St Silas, Pentonville, which stands at the junction of Risinghill Street.
 If you look right down Risinghill Street you will see the buildings of the Elizabeth Garrett Anderson School.
 This street was once home to Risinghill School, a cause celebre in the early 1960s because of the radical policies introduced by Michael Duane, the Headteacher.
 Islington has something of a reputation as a cauldron of radical politics.
 James Mill wrote his treatise 'Government' here as the tunnel was being completed and one of the streets nearby is named Tolpuddle Street in honour of the Tolpuddle Martyrs, six pioneers of trade unionism transported to Australia for administering illegal oaths.
 In April 1834 a huge rally was held in Copenhagen Fields, which was a short distance from the canal, to protest about the transportation.
 This helped maintain pressure for the release of the men, which was later achieved.

 Crossing Penton Street on the the zebra crossing will take you into Chapel Market.
 This is one of London's better known street markets and if you walk along it on any day except Monday you will find it in operation.
 Note the fine facade of the Alma (5), which dates from the Crimean War era.
 This means it would have been built during the period HMS Saracen was on survey duty in the Orient.
-Note the list of beers too, one of which was very popular at the time the pub was opened.
-Porter was a dark brew developed in London.
-It may have taken its name from its popularity with those who had work to do portering heavy loads.
-I think it would have been very popular with bargees too and I imagine British sailors on vessels all over the world sometimes craved for pint of warm, strong, dark beer from a pub in whichever port their ship had sailed from.
+Porter, a dark beer developed in London, was one brew which was very popular at the time the pub was opened.
+It may have taken its name from its popularity with those who portered heavy loads and I think it would have been very popular with bargees too.
+Perhaps on occasion, British sailors on vessels all over the world craved for pint of warm, strong, dark beer from a pub from whichever port their ship had departed.

 At the end of Chapel Market you will come to Liverpool Road and see the Angel Central shopping centre.
 Cross Liverpool Road and turn left and you will come to a circular building which has a large winged sculpture, made of chrome tube, on the roof.
 Turn right here, walk through the shopping centre and you will arrive at Upper Street.
-Looking across Upper Street you will see a road running off by the side of The York pub.
-This road, Duncan Street, will take you to the east end of the Islington tunnel.
-To get to Duncan Street you will need to cross Upper Street on the pedestrian crossing, which is to the left.
+Looking across Upper Street you will see The York pub.
+You will only have to negotiate motor and cycle traffic on this road but in the early days of the canal any bargee walking his horse from one end of the tunnel to the other would have had to negotiate crossing more than one stream of horse drawn vehicles and animals on their way to market.
+No marked pedestrian crossings in those days but there is one for you to use on modern Upper Street.
+After crossing the road you should walk on to Duncan Street, which runs by the side of The York.
+This leads down to the east end of the tunnel.

 At the bottom of Duncan Street you will reach Duncan Terrace and then Colebrooke Row.
 In between there are public gardens, which follow the course of the New River, a man-made waterway constructed to bring water to London from Hertfordshire.
 There is a board giving information about this important conduit, which was already over two hundred years old when the canal was being built, in the garden to the right.
 When the Islington tunnel was built great care had to be taken by Morgan to ensure the supply of water was not disrupted and that, of course, no water would leak from the New River into the tunnel once the canal was open.